2026 World Cup Matches in Mexico City

 How to get to Azteca Stadium

-• Bus and Metrobus: several lines run along Calzada de Tlalpan with stops near the stadium.
+• Bus and Metrobus: Several lines run along Calzada de Tlalpan with stops near the stadium.

-• Taxi or rideshare: taxi services, Uber, and other platforms are common on game days, especially along Calzada de Tlalpan.
+• Taxi or rideshare: Taxi services, Uber, and other platforms are common on game days, especially along Calzada de Tlalpan.

-Stadium areas and approximate price ranges
+Stadium sections and approximate price ranges

 For group stage matches, as a rough guide:

-• Ends: intense atmosphere behind the goals.
+• Goal-end stands: intense atmosphere behind the goals.
 Approximate price: €80–140.

 • Side stands: best balance between visibility and price.
 Approximate price: €140–190.

-Buy tickets for matches at the Azteca Stadium
+Buy tickets for matches at Azteca Stadium

 Which teams will play matches at this venue?

-Argentina fans| ©Joaquín Montaño - Midjourney
+Argentina Fans| ©Joaquín Montaño - Midjourney

-Argentina fans| ©Joaquín Montaño - Midjourney
+Argentina Fans| ©Joaquín Montaño - Midjourney

 • Mexico